venuancha/test-automation-excercise/README.md

 - OR

 ```
-From CucumberRunnerTest class, right click and run as Junit test
+From CucumberRunnerTest class, right click and run as Junit test(But for this please make sure project is compiled and build properly in Eclipse)
 ```